Observing Winning Streaks: Statistics and Psychology

 So what had changed?

-In this article, In this article.
-Murray talks specifically about watching and being inspired by the recent gold medal success of fellow British athletes Jessica Enis, Mo Farah, and Greg Rutherford.
+Murray has previously talked specifically about watching and being inspired by the gold medal success of fellow British athletes Jessica Enis, Mo Farah, and Greg Rutherford.
 This seems to have played an important part in his success.
 At the same time, the article gives insights from sport psychologists reflecting that crowd support also can play a part in the spurring on an athlete but given the fact that the venue was a controlling factor, it’s hard to measure if the crowd was any different four weeks prior.

 Murray won the three sets decisively and given the pattern of those three sub-victories it’s easy to see why we would term this as a set of winning streaks.
 But is there truly such a thing as a winning or losing streak and a way to predict it?

 One contrary perspective comes from Leonard Mlodinow who is a teacher of randomness at Caltech who published an article - The Triumph of the Random - and why baseball player Joe DiMaggio’s record 56 game hitting streak may just have as much attributed to chance as it did to his ability.